jdaster64/ttyd-tot/README.md

     Jasper, Isocitration, Malleo and others.

 ### Special Thanks
-*   Fatguy703, Gibstack, Kappy and others for pre-release playtesting.
+*   Fatguy703, Gibstack, Kappy and others for pre-release playtesting and feedback.
 *   Kaze Emanuar and the F3 editing team for the F3 trailer feature.